 Anesthetize 3 dpf or adult mosaic or stable transgenic fish and mount in 1% low melt agarose (LMA) with tricaine with the eye flat against the cover slip of glass bottom microwell dishes.

-Dissolve 1 g of LMA in 100 mL of EM (without toluidine blue) to make 1% LMA.
+Dissolve 1 g of LMA in 100 mL of EM (without methylene blue) to make 1% LMA.
 Store long term as 15 mL stocks at 4 °C. Microwave for 5 s to dissolve stock and store at 42 °C until each tube is used.

 Cover fish up to 6 dpf with EM with tricaine, or with tank water with tricaine for adults when LMA is set.

-Mix 5 mL of EM without toluidine blue or tank water with 250 µL of tricaine stock and 7 µL of PTU if imaging PTU treated fish.
+Mix 5 mL of EM without methylene blue or tank water with 250 µL of tricaine stock and 7 µL of PTU if imaging PTU treated fish.

 Lens cryosectioning and immunohistochemistry